 What Are the Penalties in Federal Workers’ Compensation Healthcare Fraud Cases?

-The Oberheiden P.C. is one of the nation’s exceptional federal workers’ compensation compliance and defense law firms.
+Oberheiden P.C. is one of the nation’s exceptional federal workers’ compensation compliance and defense law firms.

-Lawyers who previously prosecuted and supervised Department of Labor healthcare fraud at the U.S. Department of Justice and expert consultants with decades of experience in DOL-billing now serve federal physical therapy clinic owners across the United States in all stages of compliance and defense matters — from setting up effective compliance programs to defending business owners in case of a subpoena, search warrant or indictment.
+Lawyers who previously prosecuted and supervised Department of Labor healthcare fraud at the U.S. Department of Justice and expert consultants with notable experience in DOL-billing now serve federal physical therapy clinic owners across the United States in all stages of compliance and defense matters — from setting up effective compliance programs to defending business owners in case of a subpoena, search warrant or indictment.

 How Can Business Owners of DOL Physical Therapy Clinics Get in Trouble?

 Federal workers compensation clinic investigations are common.
 Despite their frequency, most investigations are generally based on ten areas of compliance concerns.
 If you have questions about them, contact us immediately so that experienced former DOL prosecutors and our DOL federal law defense attorneys can assess and evaluate whether your clinic might have exposure.
 Some of the most common bases for investigations are:

 - Unusual Modifiers that Boost Collections

 - Illegal Cooperation with Current Claims Processors